Alexia Laroche-Joubert: Career

 Laroche-Joubert began her career in 1988, collaborating with her stepfather Michel Thoulouze on programs aired on the Jimmy television channel until 1996.
 From 1996 to 1998, Laroche-Joubert worked with Michel Denisot and Marc-Olivier Fogiel on the Canal+ programs Télés Dimanche and TV+.
 In 1998, she became the editor-in-chief of the news magazines and documentaries unit of TF1, later becoming editor-in-chief of the TF1 news magazine series Exclusif in 2000.

 In 2007, she hosted Racontons-nous on Europe 1 radio and presented Ma drôle de vie on TMC.
 From 2010, she hosted the programme Chaps and the city on Equidia1.

 In 2001, Laroche-Joubert produced the reality television series Loft Story on M6.
 In the same year, she also began producing the series Star Academy on TF1, remaining as an executive producer on the series until 2008, and serving as the series's academy director in seasons one, two, five, six, and seven.
 From 2004 to 2008, Laroche-Joubert served as director of programs at Endemol France.
 Laroche-Joubert left Endemol France in 2008, in order to create her own production company ALJ Productions, through which she began developing and producing a variety of television programs for broadcasters such as M6 and France 4.

 In 2016, Laroche-Joubert became the new managing director of French production company Adventure Line Productions.
 Later that year, she began producing the reality television series Koh-Lanta on TF1 and Fort Boyard on France 2.
 In 2017, she became a producer on the children's television series Les Minikeums on France 3.
-In October 2021, she was hired by Endemol France to serve as the new president of the Miss France Committee.
+In October 2021, she was hired by Endemol France to serve as the new president of the Miss France Company.
 She oversaw the production of Miss France 2022 in collaboration with Sylvie Tellier, before beginning a collaboration with Cindy Fabre ahead of Miss France 2023.
 In July 2023, she was appointed the CEO of Banijay France.
 In November 2023, Laroche-Joubert announced she would resign from her leadership role with Miss France following the conclusion of Miss France 2024, due to her responsibilities as CEO of Banijay France.